ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_lightbulb.md

     * `switchTrigger` is the name for our trigger variable.

-    * `script.parent:GetChildren()[4]` defines the object we are using as our trigger - the fourth child of the script’s parent group.
+    * `script.parent:GetChildren()[4]` defines the object we are using as our trigger - the fourth child of the script's parent group.

     Your script should look like this: